Primary Navigation Mobile

 • Cars starting from around £150 per month

-• Offers on PCH leasing finance highlighted
+• Offers on PCH leasing and PCP finance highlighted

-Written by Ryan Gilmore Updated: 10 December 2024
+Written by Ryan Gilmore Updated: 15 January 2025

 There are issues, though.
 The narrowing choice of smaller, cheaper cars, and a general shifting of the market, mean the number of cars for £150 per month isn’t what it once was.
-There are some good leasing deals at this price point, but you do need to do your shopping to find something suitable on a special offer.
+There are some good finance and leasing deals at this price point, but you do need to do your shopping to find something suitable on a special offer.

 All the cars in this list are priced between £150 and £175 per month, with a realistic blend towards the top end.
 Upping your budget to £200 per month will unlock a broader choice of cars, while stretching to £300 per month will open up many more leasing deals and the ability to put down lower deposits.

-Best new cars for around £150 a month 2024
+The best new cars to lease around £150 a month 2025

 Former award winner is still fresh, interesting and fun